Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Complete positivity violation in all-order adiabatic elimination

-This example demonstrates that complete positivity (and positivity) of the partial trace evolution can be violated in adiabatic elimination, even without truncation in the expansion series.
+This example demonstrates that complete positivity (and positivity) of the partial trace evolution can be violated in adiabatic elimination, even without truncation in the series expansion.
 In this situation, the conjecture in \cite{Azouit17} states that the negative coefficient in front of a dissipator can be eliminated by a gauge transformation Eq.$\,$(\ref{eq:AE_LG}), and complete positivity of the reduced dynamics is restored in a different parametrization.
-In the current example, it is difficult to examine this conjecture for the following reason.
-Recall that the generator $\mathcal{L}_s^{G=0}$ given by Eq.$\,$(\ref{eq:Diag_LsPT}) comprises of diagonal operators.
-Since there are only two linearly independent traceless operators when $d = 3$ (see Eq.$\,$(\ref{eq:Diag_GellMann})), such a simple criterion as Eq.$\,$(\ref{eq:Diag_lmdLindblad}) can be obtained.
-However, the diagonal structure of the generator is lost when introducing a nontrivial gauge transformation.
-We then have eight linearly independent traceless operators, which preclude analytical studies of complete positivity.
+In the current example, it is difficult to examine this conjecture because a simple single criterion like Eq.$\,$(\ref{eq:Diag_lmdLindblad}) holds for $d=3$ only under the special conditions where $G=0$ yields a diagonal superoperator (Eq.$\,$(\ref{eq:Diag_LsPT})).